-In accordance with 9 CSR45-3.070, staff who administer medication or supervise self-administration of medication to participants must be either a licensed physician; licensed nurse; or must be delegated the task of medication administration and supervised by a licensed medical professional.
-Persons who administer or supervise self- administration of medication to participants must be certified as a Medication Aide through Department of Mental Health or Department of Health and Senior Services (DHSS) before being delegated and performing medication administration tasks.
+In accordance with 9 CSR 45-3.070, staff who administer medication or supervise self-administration of medication to participants must be either a licensed physician; licensed nurse; or must be delegated the task of medication administration and supervised by a licensed medical professional.
+Persons who administer or supervise self-administration of medication to participants must be certified as a Medication Aide through the DMH or DHSS before being delegated and performing medication administration tasks.

-- iii.
+iii.
 Medication Error Reporting.
-Select one of the following: - Providers that are responsible for medication administration are required to both record and report medication errors to a State agency (or agencies).
+Select one of the following:

+Providers that are responsible for medication administration are required to both record and report medication errors to a State agency (or agencies).